dfontana/lyra/README.md

 #### TODO

-- Fix the debug script (for dev tools) hardcoded in index.html.
-Ideally this is bound in when running dev.
-  - Similarly, disable the focus lost code using this
 - Fix assumption across front/backend that height is 38px high
   - Can the window just be made flexible?
 Like min/max width/height?
 - Impl remaining functionality for searching bookmarks